plandex-ai/plandex/guides/HOSTING.md

 If you set `export GOENV=development` instead of `production`:

- - If you want to log the verification pin to the console instead of copying it to the clipboard, you can set `export PIN2LOG=true`.

 - Authentication tokens will be copied to the clipboard instead of sent via email, and a system notification will pop up to let you know that the token is ready to paste.
 (SMTP environment variables are not required in development mode.)
+The pin will also be output to the console.

 - The default base directory will be `$HOME/plandex-server` instead of `/plandex-server`.
 It can still be overridden with `PLANDEX_BASE_DIR`.